Skip to main content

 legs[].steps[]Turn-by-turn directions with distance and time per manoeuvre

-All field names include their unit. distance_m is always meters, duration_s is always seconds, grade_percent is always a percentage.
+All field names include their unit. distance_meters is always meters, duration_seconds is always seconds, grade_percent is always a percentage.
 This is true regardless of the units parameter you send in the request.

-The default mode is auto (car).
-You can switch to walking, cycling, or other modes using the costing parameter:
+The default is auto (car).
+You can switch to walking, cycling, or other travel types using the travel parameter:

 {